ni/javascript-styleguide/README.md

 }
 ```

-Follow the `@angular-eslint` [instructions](https://github.com/angular-eslint/angular-eslint#linting-html-files-and-inline-templates-with-the-vscode-extension-for-eslint) for linting HTML files and inline-templates with Angular.
+Follow the `angular-eslint` [instructions](https://github.com/angular-eslint/angular-eslint#linting-html-files-and-inline-templates-with-the-vscode-extension-for-eslint) for linting HTML files and inline-templates with Angular.

 #### JetBrains WebStorm